Franktheu/Kenyawealth/README.md

 To begin using Kenyawealth Investment Advisor, follow these simple steps:

-1. Download the application on the release section.
+1. Download the application from the release section.
 2. Sign Up/Login: Create an account or log in to your existing account.
 3. Input Information: Provide details about your investment goals,    risk tolerance, and financial preferences.
 4. Receive Recommendations: Once you've provided your information, Kenyawealth Advisor will generate personalized investment recommendations tailored to your needs.